-Any knowledge and ability expanding set of events, e.g. traditional coursework, online coursework, practical training, work experience, and life experience.
+Any knowledge and ability expanding set of events in and out of class, e.g. traditional coursework, online coursework, practical training, work experience, and life experience.
 All such events may earn CSUMB credit either through concurrent enrollment in a course that delivers the learning experience or through subsequent enrollment in a course offering formal assessment of a prior learning experience.